-On the DLR running from Poplar to Beckton have a look out the window on the left hand side as you pass between Blackwall and East India Dock stations.
-There nestled on Scouler Street, a little side road next to a car park close to the overpass for the Blackwall Tunnel, lay three huge sleeping figures, each created by a different Brazilian street artist.
+Nestled on Scouler Street, a little side road next to a car park close to the overpass for the Blackwall Tunnel.
+Lay three huge sleeping street art giants.
+Each one created by a different Brazilian street artist.

-Cranio, Alex Senna and Mag Magrela have each produced a sleeping giant onto the corrogated iron boundary fence of a bike shop.
+Street Artists Cranio, Alex Senna and Mag Magrela each produced a sleeping giant.
+All painted onto the corrogated iron boundary fence of a bike shop.
 Visible from the DLR line they each lay side by side all in the instantly recognisable styles of their creators.

-The sleeping giants are located on Scouler Street which is just a short walk from the Blackwall DLR station.
+The sleeping street art giants were located on Scouler Street which is just a short walk from the Blackwall DLR station.
 The artists are represented by Pigment who promote Brazilian art and artists in Europe.

 For any more Inspiring City posts featuring Brazilian and Latin American Art try: